CallmeNavin/P4_Customer-Retention-Churn-Prediction/README.md

 → Trade-off: catching all churn cases requires accepting lower Precision, and vice versa.

-→ The model is effective in identifying churn, but it leans toward maximizing Recall at the expense of Precision.
-This makes it suitable for businesses that prioritize retaining true churn customers, even if it means contacting many non-churn customers unnecessarily.
+→ Logistic Regression: Good at capturing churn (Recall = 0.81), but suffers from high false positives (Precision = 0.46).
+Suitable when business goal is not to miss any churn customers, even at the cost of contacting many non-churn ones.

 **I.2.
 Random Forest Classifier**